elastic/eui/wiki/react-router.md

 # Using react-router with EUI

 EUI doesn't prescribe the use of any particular routing library, and we also don't want to incur the maintenance burden of supporting router-specific components.
-For these reasons, we don't provide any particular tools for working with `react-router` (or any other routing lib), but integrating EUI with `react-router` on the consumer's side is fairly straightforward.
+For these reasons, EUI doesn't publish any tools for working with `react-router` (or any other routing lib).
+However, integrating EUI with `react-router` on the consumer's side is fairly straightforward.

 ## How react-router works